gxlmyacc/react-view-router/README.md

 ### Route Component Props

-Includes all props from `react-router` and the following props.
+Includes all props from `react-router-dom` and the following props.

 - `route` current route infos.
 - `parent` the RouterView instance.